vibha-yganji/student-vibha/_posts/2024-03-14-collegeboard-corrections_IPYNB_2_.md

 - The correct decimal form of 11000 is 24.
 This can be found by doing 2^4 + 2^3 = 24.

 ## 12
+- C is the correct answer for this question as during each loop cycle, this code makes the robot turn left if there's an open space to its left.
+Then, regardless of whether it turns left or not, the code tries to make the robot move forward by one square.
+Initially, the robot moves forward three squares for the first three loops.
+Then, it turns left in the next loop.
+After that, it moves forward three squares for the following three loops.
+It repeats this pattern until it reaches the gray square at the bottom left corner of the grid, moving forward three squares in the last three loops.

+## 14
+- Lines 8 and 12 should be switched as true should only be returned when there is an increasing order of the elements in the list and false should be returned is there is a decreasing order of elements in the list.
+This is switched around in the code.

+## 15
+- A is the correct code segment that can be used to draw the pict

 ## 30